She Will: 2022 Film Review

 Alice Krige as “Veronica Ghent” in Charlotte Colbert’s SHE WILL (Courtesy of IFC Midnight.
 An IFC Midnight release.)

-Veronica begins to dream about her past and its toll, primarily involving a man called Eric Hathbourne (Malcolm McDowell), the director who launched her career.
+Veronica begins to dream about her past and its toll, primarily involving a man called Eric Hathbourne (Malcolm McDowell, of Caligula: The Ultimate Cut), the director who launched her career.
 Something happened between the two, but as the film transgresses, the audience learns more and more details of each’s past.
 Through sleepwalking and image-montage sequences (which are overly edited), Veronica haunts him down – taking revenge on the man who ruined her life.
 She Will was not the movie I expected, but it’s far more exciting and richer than the way Colbert plotted it.
 The film talks about confronting your aggressors and how one is not alone in the pains of life – the fact that these situations have happened repeatedly.
 It’s an awakening of one’s own self by letting your memories resurface in order to feel complete again after being shattered through the decades.
 The true horrors shown in this picture are the ones of the past, which keep breathing and lingering in your mind, body, and soul forever.

 How does She Will present this theme?
 By focusing on the nature surrounding us and the earth beneath – the soil, moss, grass, trees, and muck.
 Veronica’s connection to the earth is treated as a curse at first because she doesn’t know why she’s feeling that increasing sensation of disorientation and suffering out of the blue.
 Yet, as we keep learning about her past and Veronica’s connection to nature keeps growing stronger, one feels that it was never a curse at all but a gift that might haunt the person who caused her misery.
 In that manner, it feels like a combination of folk and cosmic horror, albeit without dwelling too much on the latter.
 Interestingly enough, there are parallels to Lars von Trier’s highly divisive film, 2009’s Antichrist (which I quite like), but without the provocation and exaggerated scenes.
 In von Trier’s feature, a couple (Willem Dafoe and Charlotte Gainsbourg) retreat to a cabin in the woods as means to cope with their young son’s death.
 The man in the couple, who is only mentioned through the pronoun “he”, is a psychiatrist and makes her go through some coping mechanisms in order to overcome that pain.